aletuan/bog-v1/content/posts/2018-01-05-Function/index.md

 const flattened = data.reduce((accu, item) => acc.concat(item), []);
 ```

 It's easy right.
-How about if we want to get only unique element from `data`, here it is:
+How about if we want to get only unique element from `data`, let apply the unique feature of new `Set` structure of ES6, here it is:

 ```js
 const data = [['a', 'b', 'c'], ['c', 'd', 'a']];